trell991/trell991.github.io/_posts/2025-04-14-Packer-Github-actions.md

 ## Packer + Github Actions

 When using virtual machines for hosting applications Packer can be an effective tool for creating and provisioning the VM.
 Normally I will build packer images via the commandline, upload them to Azure then deploy instances of that image with terraform.

 Then I thought to myself why not automate this process with a pipeline tool?
-So off I went digging into the Packer and Github Actions pipeline built out to smoothen out my development proccess.
+So off I went digging into the Packer and Github Actions docs to get this built out

 After may attempts and failures (69 builds) I was able to get the pipeline working with Packer.
-This pipeline is apart of a larger project im working on called **Chaos Labs** but I wanted to share this pipeline flow because I ran into a couple of nuanced issue while building it
+This pipeline is apart of a larger project im working on called **Chaos Labs** but I wanted to share this pipeline flow because I ran into a couple of nuanced issue while building it.

 ## Packer Directory structure

 First, let's dive into the Packer directory structure within your project.
 I like to organize my Packer configurations inside the `build` directory.
 Within `build`, I create a `packer` subdirectory, as shown in the diagram below.

-> I'm using mermaid to make these snazzy diagrams
-{: .prompt-tip }

 <div class="mermaid">
 graph TD